hyperledger/fabric/docs/source/network/network.md

 ### Certificate Authorities

 You can also see a Certificate Authority, CA4, which is used to issue certificates to administrators and network nodes.
-CA4 plays a a key role in our network because it dispenses X.509 certificates that can be used to identify components as belonging to organization R4.
+CA4 plays a key role in our network because it dispenses X.509 certificates that can be used to identify components as belonging to organization R4.
 Certificates issued by CAs can also be used to sign transactions to indicate that an organization endorses